y1cunhui/evm-from-scratch/README.md

 # EVM From Scratch

 ![EVM From Scratch](.github/logo.png)

 Welcome to **EVM From Scratch**!
 It's a 100% practical course that will help you better understand the inner workings of the Ethereum Virtual Machine.
 During this course, we'll implement EVM in your favorite programming language.

+## Fork Declaration
+Finished python version by y1cunhui.eth.
+Still so many problems(no gas computation, no address computation, no create2, few exception handling...), just enough to past all the testcases.
+A reference for who have problems finish this practice in python.

 ## Getting Started